 Why Aren’t Embellishments Called More Often?

-Embellishments are very rare in hockey for two main reasons.
+Hockey Embellishment is very rare for two main reasons.
 Firstly, the NHL takes embellishments really seriously, discouraging the players from diving.

 Secondly, it is very difficult to call embellishment.
 Hockey is a rough sport that often results in very painful and dramatic falls.
 As a result, it is difficult to determine whether a fall is embellished or genuine.